rgrams/emthree/README.md

 ### emthree.on_input(board, action)
 Pass user input to the board to detect interaction with the blocks.
 Only touch/click events with a state of `pressed` or `released` must be sent.
-When a block is selected through a click Emthree will send an `emthree.SELECT` message to the game object representing the block.
-When a block is deselected an `emthree.RESET` message is sent.
+When a block is pressed through a click Emthree will send an `emthree.PRESSED` message to the game object representing the block.
+When a block is released an `emthree.RELEASED` message is sent.
 Emthree will release input focus while processing input and acquire it again when the board is stable.

 **PARAMETERS**
 * ```board``` (table) - The board to apply the input to